netscaler/cloud-native-getting-started/beginners-guide/tier1-prometheus-coe.md

 kubectl get svc -n monitoring
 ```

-3. Configure NetScaler to allow sending metrics from ADC to Prometheus through COE
+3. Configure NetScaler to send metrics from ADC to Prometheus through COE

 Note: We assume that you have tier 1 NetScaler VPX/SDX/MPX already in place with proper configuration.
 In this demo we will use VPX as Tier 1 ADC.
-VPX is not load balancing microservices hence Citrix Ingress controller is not used in this deployment.
-COE related configuration will be manual for non CIC based deployments.
+COE related configuration are being done manually for simplicity sake.
+Another option is to use Citrix Ingress Controller to automate this configuration.

 Create service in NetScaler to create communication with COE from NetScaler.
 Execute below commands on VPX using CLI